-OK – if you aren’t already fed up with babyproofing, you probably will be soon!
+OK – if you aren’t already fed up with all this babyproofing, you probably will be after babyproofing windows!
 We know it’s annoying, but hang in there – it’s totally worth it.

 Case-in-point: babyproofing windows.